flybywiresim/docs/docs/dev-corner/index.md

 # Development Corner Overview

 This section of the FlyByWire Documentation is dedicated to the development aspects of the A32NX add-on.
-It is aimed at developers, contributors or anyone who would like to start contributing to the project.
+It is aimed at developers, contributors, or anyone who would like to start contributing to the project.

 [:fontawesome-brands-github:{: .github } **GitHub Contributing.md**](https://github.com/flybywiresim/a32nx/blob/master/.github/Contributing.md){ .md-button target=new}